 For the century before the Order of Canada was established the various attempts to create a national honour were often accompanied by a rough insignia design.
 Some of these were highly detailed drawings undertaken by well-known Canadian artists such as Charles Comfort and Alan Beddoe – and less accomplished doodlers including Joyce Bryant, Vincent Massey and John Matheson.

-Left: Professor Nakay in the field photographing snowflakes.
+Left: Professor Nakaya in the field photographing snowflakes.

-Right: One of Nakay's snow crystal photos -- this is the example that the insignia of the Order of Canada is based upon.
+Right: One of Nakaya's snow crystal photos -- this is the example that the insignia of the Order of Canada is based upon.